-The Business Studies department offers a range of subjects to pupils in St. Genevieve’s High School.
-Although not involved in Key Stage 3 due to the nature of the subjects we offer, our departmental teachers will get the opportunity to teach junior pupils through their involvement in other departments.
+The Business Studies and Tourism Department offers a range of subjects to pupils in St. Genevieve’s High School.
+Although not involved in Key Stage 3 due to the nature of the subjects we offer, our departmental teachers will get the opportunity to teach junior pupils through their teaching commitments in other departments.
 All our teachers deliver ICT, Learning for Life & Work and Careers.
-This allows our pupils to get the chance to know the teachers before choosing Business and Travel & Tourism related courses in Key stages 4 & 5.
+This allows our pupils to get the chance to know the teachers before choosing Business and/or Tourism related courses in Key Stages 4 & 5.

 We aim to provide our pupils with an enjoyable learning experience where they get the opportunity to take part in a variety of activities and projects which help them to fully grasp the subjects they study within the department.

 Our vision is to promote academic excellence, mutual respect and a sense of community within a vibrant, purposeful working department enabling all individuals to develop their talents and enjoy their experience of Business Studies and its related subjects.

 Mrs C McAnulty